 However, even having the right indexes is not everything.
 You have to keep them healthy.
 Indexes, as any other kinds of storage, is subjected to fragmentation.
 SQL Server works best if the index structure is compact and continuous, but with all of the inserts/updates/deletes, it’s inevitable to get fragmented.
 When the fragmentation grows, it starts affecting the performance of SQL Server: Instead of having to read just one page, it now have to read two, which increases both time and resource needed, and so on and so forth.

-I sometimes have to import a bacpac file from customer’s database to my local machine to investigate – usually from SQL Azure database.
+I sometimes have to import a bacpac file from customer’s database (usually from Azure SQL database) to my local machine – .
 For most of the time it’ll be very easy when the databases are in .bak format, but for .bacpac file it can be pretty complicated.

 Sqlpackage.exe is the standard tool to import the .bacpac file, and it can be found with the installation of Visual Studio (for example C:\Program Files (x86)\Microsoft Visual Studio\2017\Professional\Common7\IDE\Extensions\Microsoft\SQLDB\DAC\130) or SQL Server ( C:\Program Files (x86)\Microsoft SQL Server\130\DAC\bin ).
 Latest version should be used because they can support the older formats (.bacpac exported from older SQL Server version), but not the way around (older version might not support .bacpac files exported from newer SQL Server versions)